PTSnoop/game-off-2013/README.md

 ## Graphs Go Up And Down

 An economic simulation game.

-Nothing much to see here yet.
-I'm expecting this to be more of a teach-myself-the-wt-framework exercise than an actual thoroughly polished game - but who knows, maybe something playable will emerge.
+Four different commodities (or maybe currencies, or possibly just colours) go up and down over time.

 Made using the [Wt framework](http://www.webtoolkit.eu/) (think Qt, but webbish).
+Almost everything in the /resources folder was taken straight from the Wt source, just replicated here for convenience.

 All code here is available under GNU GPLv3.